thexdesk/hashtag-protocol/hashtag-docs/docs/essentials/protocol-overview.md

 |            |                                              |
 <!-- markdownlint-enable -->

-The centerpiece of Hashtag is the `HASHTAG` token (`HASHTAG`), an Ethereum ERC-721 non-fungible token.  have the following features:
+The centerpiece of Hashtag Protocol is the `HASHTAG` token (`HASHTAG`), an Ethereum ERC-721 non-fungible token.
+HASHTAG tokens have the following
+features:

 1. Each `HASHTAG` both contains and represents a unique hashtag string.
 There is only one instance of each `HASHTAG` token - no two may contain the same string.
 2. Minting contract validates that the unique string contained and referenced by a `HASHTAG` adheres to the following: